Free delivery on orders over 100.-! 🎁

 Quand la bière retrouve la fermentation spontanée

-Spontaneous fermentation is making a comeback in the world of craft beer.
-This age-old technique, which nearly disappeared with the rise of industrial breweries, is now making a strong comeback in the craft world.
-And frankly, it's a joy to see.
+Spontaneous fermentation is making a comeback in the craft beer world.
+This age-old technique, which almost disappeared with the rise of industrial breweries, is now making a strong return in the craft scene.
+And frankly, it's a pleasure to see.

-As we explored in our article on How fermentation temperature influences the character of your beer , the conditions in which the yeasts work fundamentally determine the taste profile of the final product.
-Spontaneous fermentation takes this logic even further by completely relinquishing control over the microorganisms that will transform the wort into beer.
+As we explored in our article on how fermentation temperature influences the character of your beer, the conditions in which yeasts work fundamentally determine the taste profile of the final product.
+Spontaneous fermentation takes this logic even further by completely abandoning control over the microorganisms that will transform the wort into beer.

 What makes this method so special?
 Its simplicity and boldness.
-The process is straightforward: the wort is allowed to cool in the open air, and the yeasts and bacteria naturally present in the environment take care of fermentation.
-No added yeasts, no absolute control—just trust in nature and its timing.
+The process is direct: the wort is left to cool in the open air, and the yeasts and bacteria naturally present in the environment take care of the fermentation.
+No added yeasts, no absolute control – just trust in nature and its timing.

 The origins of an essential brewing art

-In reality, spontaneous fermentation isn't a new technique, but rather a return to basics.
-The earliest beers in history all fermented this way, simply because yeasts were unknown until Pasteur's discoveries in the 19th century.
+In reality, spontaneous fermentation is not a new technique, but rather a return to basics.
+The first beers in history all fermented this way, simply because the existence of yeasts was unknown before Pasteur's discoveries in the 19th century.

-Brewers of the past didn't understand exactly why their wort turned into beer, but they noticed that the process worked better in certain seasons and locations.
-They passed this empirical knowledge down from generation to generation, unwittingly creating the first brewing terroirs.
+Brewers of old didn't understand exactly why their wort turned into beer, but they had noticed that the operation worked better in certain seasons and in certain places.
+They passed on this empirical knowledge from generation to generation, unwittingly creating the first brewing terroirs.

-The advent of pure-culture yeasts in the 1880s revolutionized the world of beer.
-Precisely controlling fermentation allowed for the industrialization of production, but also standardized flavors.
+The appearance of pure culture yeasts in the 1880s revolutionized the world of beer.
+Being able to precisely control fermentation allowed for industrial production, but also standardized tastes.
 Spontaneous fermentation then became the exception rather than the rule.

 Belgium, guardian of the flame

-If you're looking for the world epicenter of spontaneous fermentation, head to Belgium, and more specifically the Pajottenland region, near Brussels.
-This is where lambic, the iconic spontaneously fermented beer, has developed and survived over the centuries.
+If you're looking for the global epicenter of spontaneous fermentation, head to Belgium, specifically the Pajottenland region, near Brussels.
+It is here that lambic, this emblematic spontaneously fermented beer, developed and has been maintained throughout the centuries.

 The Belgian climate plays an important role in this story.
-Winters are cold enough to limit the growth of unwanted bacteria, but not so harsh as to inhibit the activity of good wild yeasts.
-Traditional producers like Cantillon, 3 Fonteinen, and Lindemans still brew using old-fashioned methods, with open cooling tanks (koelschip) and endless patience.
+Winters are cold enough to limit the development of undesirable bacteria, but not too harsh to prevent the activity of good wild yeasts.
+Traditional producers like Cantillon, 3 Fonteinen, and Lindemans still brew according to old methods, with open cooling tanks (koelschip) and infinite patience.

-Lambic comes in many forms: pure, barrel-aged (oude lambiek), blended from several vintages (gueuze), or enriched with fruit (kriek with cherries, raspberry with raspberries).
+Lambic comes in several forms: pure, barrel-aged (oude lambiek), blended from several vintages (gueuze), or enriched with fruit (cherry kriek, raspberry framboise).
 Each variation offers a different taste experience, but always marked by a refreshing acidity and unique complexity.

-In the 1970s, spontaneous fermentation seemed doomed to disappear in the face of the standardization of tastes.
-A few resistant brewers continued to practice this technique out of conviction, becoming the guardians of an endangered brewing heritage.
+In the 1970s, spontaneous fermentation seemed destined to disappear in the face of taste standardization.
+A few resistant brewers continued to practice this technique out of conviction, becoming the guardians of a brewing heritage in peril.

 The renaissance of craft breweries has fortunately reversed this trend.
 Curious brewers around the world are now rediscovering these traditional methods and adapting them to their local environments.
 This new wave builds on traditions while evolving them, proving that innovation can also come from rediscovering the past.

-In 2019, UNESCO's recognition of lambic brewing techniques as intangible cultural heritage confirmed the importance of preserving these methods.
-Beyond a simple production technique, this showcases an entire aspect of brewing history and culture.
+In 2019, the recognition of lambic brewing techniques by UNESCO as intangible cultural heritage confirmed the importance of preserving these methods.
+Beyond a simple production technique, it is an entire part of brewing history and culture that is thus valued.

-The influence of Belgian traditions shines through in many craft breweries today.
+The influence of Belgian traditions now radiates across many craft breweries.
 Even without practicing spontaneous fermentation in the strict sense, many are inspired by its aromatic profiles and philosophy.

-This is the case with Estafette , La Nébuleuse's Belgian triple.
-With its fruity aromas of banana and apricot, complemented by notes of caramel, malt, and spices, this beer pays homage to the art of Belgian brewing.
-Brewed with a specific WLP 530 yeast, it captures the essence of traditional Belgian triples while providing a contemporary interpretation.
+This is the case with Estafette, La Nébuleuse's Belgian triple.
+With its fruity aromas of banana and apricot, complemented by notes of caramel, malt, and spices, this beer pays homage to Belgian brewing art.
+Brewed with a specific WLP 530 yeast, it captures the essence of traditional Belgian triples while offering a contemporary interpretation.

 The scientific magic behind unique flavors

-Spontaneous fermentation begins with a relatively conventional mash.
-The major difference comes in the cooling phase.
-Instead of using a closed heat exchanger, brewers pour the hot wort into a large, shallow tank called a koelschip (or coolship in English).
+Spontaneous fermentation begins with a relatively classic brewing process.
+The major difference appears at the cooling stage.
+Instead of using a closed heat exchanger, brewers pour the hot wort into a large, shallow vat called a koelschip (or coolship).

-This tank, traditionally made of copper, is placed under brewery roofs, often near windows or shutters open to the outside.
-During the night, the wort cools and is exposed to microorganisms in the air.
-This is when the magic happens: dozens of different species of yeast and bacteria settle in the liquid and begin fermentation.
+This vat, traditionally made of copper, is placed under the brewery roofs, often near windows or louvers open to the outside.
+Overnight, the wort cools and is exposed to microorganisms present in the air.
+This is where the magic happens: dozens of different species of yeasts and bacteria settle in the liquid and initiate fermentation.

-Once inoculated, the must is transferred to oak barrels that will host a long and complex fermentation.
-Unlike a traditional fermentation that lasts a few days or weeks, this one extends over several months, even years.
+Once inoculated, the wort is transferred to oak barrels that will host a long and complex fermentation.
+Unlike a classic fermentation that lasts a few days or weeks, this one extends over several months, or even several years.
 During this period, different microorganisms work successively, creating a constant evolution of aromas and flavors.

 Spontaneous fermentation involves an impressive diversity of microorganisms.
-It includes, of course, Saccharomyces yeasts (the same as in conventional fermentation), but also Brettanomyces, lactic acid bacteria such as Pediococcus and Lactobacillus, and sometimes even Candida or Pichia yeasts.
+There are, of course, Saccharomyces yeasts (the same as in classic fermentations), but also Brettanomyces, lactic acid bacteria like Pediococcus and Lactobacillus, and sometimes even Candida or Pichia yeasts.

-This microbial community varies by region, season, and even brewery.
-This is why these beers are often referred to as terroir—a concept usually reserved for wine.
-The production site leaves its mark, even on the microscopic elements that contribute to fermentation.
+This microbial community varies according to regions, seasons, and even from one brewery to another.
+This is why these beers are often referred to as "terroir" beers – a concept usually reserved for wine.
+The place of production imprints its signature even on the microscopic elements that participate in fermentation.

-In Belgium, some century-old breweries boast unique microbial ecosystems that have developed over the decades within their walls, barrels, and surrounding air.
-These specific cultures constitute a living heritage as valuable as the recipes themselves.
+In Belgium, some century-old breweries have unique microbial ecosystems that have developed over decades within their walls, their barrels, and the surrounding air.
+These specific cultures constitute a living heritage as precious as the recipes themselves.

-Climate also plays a role that should not be overlooked.
-Traditional spontaneous fermentation is only possible during the cold months (usually October to April), when nighttime temperatures are low enough to cool the wort and when unwanted bacteria are less present in the air.
+The climate also plays a significant role.
+Traditional spontaneous fermentation is only possible during the cold months (generally from October to April), when night temperatures are low enough to cool the wort and when undesirable bacteria are less present in the air.

-• Saccharomyces provides the classic fermentation aromas (fruity, spicy)
+• Saccharomyces bring classic fermentation aromas (fruity, spicy)

-• Brettanomyces creates characteristic notes often described as "funky," reminiscent of leather, hay, or very ripe fruit.
+• Brettanomyces create characteristic notes often described as "funky," evoking leather, hay, or very ripe fruits

 • Other microorganisms add additional nuances, sometimes floral or earthy

-This complexity is amplified by barrel aging, where the wood releases its tannins and allows for micro-oxygenation that gradually transforms the flavors.
-After months or years, the result is a beer with multiple aromatic layers, refreshing acidity, and a depth rarely achieved in other styles.
+This complexity is amplified by barrel aging, where the wood imparts its tannins and allows for micro-oxygenation that gradually transforms the flavors.
+After months or years, the result is a multi-layered aromatic beer, with refreshing acidity and a depth rarely achieved in other styles.

-The perfect balance of acidity, bitterness, and residual sweetness makes these beers excellent food companions.
-Their complexity allows for surprising beer-food pairings, from cheeses to desserts to spicy dishes where their acidity plays a refreshing role.
+The perfect balance between acidity, bitterness, and residual sweetness makes these beers excellent companions at the table.
+Their complexity allows for surprising food and beer pairings, from cheeses to desserts to spicy dishes where their acidity plays a refreshing role.

-Conclusion: A living legacy that continues to inspire
+Conclusion: a living heritage that continues to inspire

-Spontaneous fermentation reminds us of something essential: even in our ultra-technological age, some things cannot be rushed or completely controlled.
-These beers invite us to rediscover patience, observation, and the acceptance of a certain form of unpredictability.
+Spontaneous fermentation reminds us of something essential: even in our ultra-technological era, some things cannot be rushed or completely controlled.
+These beers invite us to rediscover patience, observation, and the acceptance of a certain unpredictability.

-The renewed interest in these traditional techniques reflects a shift in our relationship with craftsmanship and authenticity.
-By seeking to rediscover the flavors of yesteryear, we are ultimately returning to the very essence of beer: a living beverage, intimately linked to its environment and the expertise of those who produce it.
+The renewed interest in these traditional techniques testifies to an evolution in our relationship with craftsmanship and authenticity.
+By seeking to rediscover old flavors, we ultimately return to the very essence of beer: a living beverage, intimately linked to its environment and the know-how of those who produce it.